Open-Debin/learngit/readme.txt

-s is a version control system.
+s is a version control system GPL.
 Git is free software.